-A study of euthyroid adult population was undertaken to determine expected values for the T3 AccuBindTM ELISA Test System.
-The mean (R) values standard deviations (σ) and expected ranges (± 2 σ) are presented in Table 1.
-The total number of samples was 105.
+A study of euthyroid adult population was undertaken to determine expected values.
+The mean (R) values, standard deviations (or and expected ranges $(\pm 2\sigma)$ are presented in Table 1.

-TABLE I Expected Values for the T3 ELISA Test System
+TABLE I - Expected Values

-(in ng/ml)
+Mean (X) 1.250

-Mean (X) , 1.184
+Standard Deviation (o) 0.375

-Standard Deviation (σ) 0.334
+Expected Ranges (±2o) 0.50 - 2.00

-Expected Ranges (±2 σ) 0.52 - 1.85
+Number 105

-It is important to keep in mind that establishment of a range of values which can be expected to be found by a given method for a population of "normal"-persons is dependent upon a multiplicity of factors: the specificity of the method, the population tested and the precision of the method in the hands of the analyst.
-For these reasons each laboratory should depend upon the range of expected values established by the Manufacturer only until an in-house range can be determined by the analysts using the method with a population indigenous to the area in which the laboratory is located.
+It is important to keep in mind that establishment of a range of values, which can be expected to be found by a given method for a population of "normal" persons, is dependent upon a multiplicity of factors: the specificity of the method, the population tested and the precision of the method in the hands of the analyst.
+For these reasons, each laboratory should depend upon the range of expected values established by the Manufacturer only until an in-house range can be determined by the analysts using the method with a population indigenous to the area in which the laboratory is located.